 Oceanic Puffer, Lagocephalus lagocephalus

-The Oceanic Puffer, Lagocephalus lagocephalus, whose common Spanish name is Botete Oceánico, is a member of the Puffer or Tetraodontidae Family, known collectively as “botetes” in Mexico.
+The Oceanic Puffer, Lagocephalus lagocephalus, whose common Spanish name is Botete Oceánico, is a member of the Puffer or Tetraodontidae Family, known collectively as “Botetes” in Mexico.

-The Oceanic Puffer is an oceanic pelagic that are also found in estuaries from the surface to depths of 3,300 feet.
+The Oceanic Puffers are oceanic pelagic fish that are also found in estuaries from the surface to depths of 3,300 feet.
 They reach a maximum length of 61 cm (24 inches).
-They are found in all Mexican waters of the Atlantic and the Pacific with the exception that they are absent from northern portions of the Sea of Cortez.
-The Oceanic Puffer is a rare poorly studied species and there is very limited information available about their behavioral patterns.

-The Oceanic Puffer is an easy fish to identify and cannot be confused with any other species due their unique markings.
 They are a wide ranging species found in all global tropical and subtropical waters.
+They are found in all Mexican waters of the Atlantic and the Pacific, except that they are absent from the northern portions of the Sea of Cortez.
+They are a rare poorly studied species and very limited information is available about their behavioral patterns.

+The Oceanic Puffer is an easy fish to identify due to its unique markings and cannot be confused with any other species.